kbrock/code_web/README.md

 # CodeWeb

-This uses ruby parser to read code and find references.
+This uses ruby parser to read code with static analysis and find references.
 Works best when looking for finding static methods that possibly span multiple lines

+It is not smart enough to understand return types.

+For hashes/positional arguments, it displays the hash arguments.
+It only works when actual hash parameters are passed vs variables or splats.

 It generates an html file with the list of each method and the invocations.
 Each reference has a url to the place in code where it is found.